8 Essential Checks for you

-The following are some of the most essential things to check before buying second hand Macbooks, whether it be MacBook, MacBook Air, Mac Mini, iMac, iMac Pro or Mac Pro.
+The following are some of the most essential things to check before buying second-hand Macbooks in Perth, whether it be MacBook, MacBook Air, Mac Mini, iMac, iMac Pro or Mac Pro.

 1. Check for the Year of Manufacture